tjohnson009/tjohnson009/README.md

 Hey there!

-My name is Tim, I'm currently working on the FreeCodeCamp curriculum.
+My name is Tim, I'm currently working on the The Odin Project curriculum.
 I'm learning HTML, CSS and JS.
 One day I plan to learn Python and SQL.
-Aspiring Web Developer looking for the next best step I can take to grow and continue in this process.
+Also want to get some NodeJS under my belt as well.
+I'm an aspiring well-rounded Web Developer looking for the next best step I can take to grow and continue in this process.

 <!--
 **tjohnson009/tjohnson009** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.